-- How much to take?
+- How much fish oil should you take?
 Different amounts of EPA and DHA have been used for different purposes.
 A general daily dose is about 300 to 500 mg of EPA and DHA, while some treatments (such as for high triglycerides) involve doses as high as 4,000 mg per day (see What to Consider When Using - Dosage).
-Focus on the amounts of EPA and DHA in a product rather than the amount of total oil, since the concentration of EPA and DHA in oils ranges from about 33% to 85% (see the comparison chart and second column of the table below for amounts of EPA and DHA and concentration levels).
-If you need a high daily dose, dividing the dose over the course of the day may reduce any unpleasant aftertaste.
-Taking fish oil with a meal containing other fats may improve absorption.
+Focus on the amounts of EPA and DHA in a product rather than the amount of total oil, since the concentration of EPA and DHA in oils ranges from about 33% to 85% and, for some uses, you may want more EPA or more DHA (see the comparison graph and second column of the Results table below for amounts of EPA and DHA and concentration levels, as well as amounts of "the other omega-3" DPA, and omega-7 fatty acids).

-- Which brand?
-Choose a supplement listed as Approved by ConsumerLab.com in the table below because not all supplements contain their listed ingredients and are properly labeled, and some may be contaminated or rancid.
-If you need a high dose, it may be more convenient to pick one with a higher concentration (see the second column of the table) so that you can take fewer and/or smaller pills or other units.
-Compare prices to save money (see last column of the table).
-To save time, see our Top Picks — these are Approved products that offer exceptional value.
+- Which fish, krill, and algal oils are the best?
+Choose a supplement listed as Approved by ConsumerLab.com in the table below, because not all supplements contain their listed amounts of omega-3 fatty acids, and some may be rancid or contaminated.
+If you need a high dose, it may be more convenient to pick one with a higher concentration (see the 4th column of the column of the Results table) so that you can take fewer and/or smaller pills or other units.
+Compare prices to save money (see comparison graph and 5th column of the Results table).
+To save time, see our Top Picks — these are Approved products that offer exceptional value compared to other products in their categories, including fish oils in softgels, enteric-coated capsules, bottled liquids, as a prenatal supplement, for children, and for pets, as well as our Top Picks for krill oil and vegetarian algal oil (from algae).
+We also have Top Picks for getting DPA (the "other omega-3") and omega-7 fatty acids.
 You'll see that you can get high-quality supplements for just pennies a day.
 Be mindful of added ingredients, like vitamins, so you don't unintentionally exceed tolerable intake limits for these.

 Find the Best Fish Oil & Compare to Prescription Omega-3 Drugs.
 See Our Top Picks Among Fish Oil & Other Omega-3 Supplements for Adults, Children and Pets